For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Dean Drobot – Shutterstock

-There's nothing worse than being so skint you have to ask to borrow money from a mate.... except maybe having to ask a mate for money back that you've lent them.
+There's nothing worse than being so skint you have to ask to borrow money from a mate.... except maybe asking a mate for money back that you've lent them.

-Asking for money from friends can feel pretty awkward.
-But as much as it makes you squirm, it's definitely not as bad as being out of pocket when you're already struggling to make ends meet.
+Asking for money from friends can feel pretty uncomfortable.
+But as much as it makes you squirm, it's not as bad as being out of pocket when you're already struggling to make ends meet.

-With that in mind, we've put together some tips on how to approach asking your friends to repay their debts.
+With that in mind, we've put together some tips on asking your friends to repay their debts.

 Struggling to survive on your Maintenance Loan?
-We've got a guide on how to go about asking your parents for financial support.
+We have a guide on how to go about asking your parents for financial support.

 Asking for your money back